 Secondly, our worship is directly related to our amazement at what we worship.
 Safeguarding divine uniqueness is the only way our reverence for God will thrive.
 If you notice, those who think that they have divine nature in themselves (as something external to the Person of God) are often puffed up.
 It is inevitable not to be, after ignoring the gap between the only One whose existence is within Himself and everything else whose being comes from the outside.

 You are not divine, and neither am I. We are mere creatures, looked on kindly by the One whose majesty is unfathomable, wisdom incomprehensible, a Being of infinite power.
 We are beggars graciously given bread, corpses kindly raised to life.
-We are nothing in comparison to Him who is immeasurably valuable, and worthless apart from His merciful.
+We are nothing in comparison to Him who is immeasurably valuable, and worthless apart from His unmerited mercy.
 If not for His grace, we would all be in the grave, rotting, returning to the nothingness from whence we once came.
 Spiritual growth is about a growing dependence on God, and your awareness of it.

 I am a flower quickly fading